idangoldman/plate/ROADMAP.md

 - Implement DOM Events based of Events pattern.
   - trigger - should trigger custom Dom events.
   - disable emit method of Events pattern.
+- Create definitions folder with YAML files for regex and events names.
+- Refactor regex utility file into a dynamic object loader of regex expressions.

 ## Backlog